cathyliucx/cathyliucx/README.md

 **Research Interests:**

-🤖 AI for Science — Developing AI Scientists and agentic systems to accelerate and automate scientific workflows, including hypothesis generation, experimental design, and research validation.
+* 🤖 **AI for Science** — Developing AI Scientists and agentic systems to accelerate and automate scientific workflows, including hypothesis generation, experimental design, and research validation.
-📈 AI for Investment — Training domain-specialized AI models and building agentic systems for automated investment research, from financial data analysis and factor discovery to strategy evaluation and decision support.
+* 📈 **AI for Investment** — Training domain-specialized AI models and building agentic systems for automated investment research, from financial data analysis and factor discovery to strategy evaluation and decision support.
-🖥️ Human–Computer Interaction (HCI) — Studying human–agent collaboration in complex agentic systems, with a focus on human-in-the-loop interaction, expert feedback, and shared control.
+* 🖥️ **Human-in-the-loop AI** — Developing agent learning and collaboration methods that integrate human knowledge and feedback for complex tasks, with a focus on learning from expert feedback, adaptive human–agent task allocation, and continual improvement through interaction.

 **Vaults & Workflows:**